-Domain: Communication and Collab oration Implementation Status Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В A Fully 30.
+' Domain: Communication and Collab oration Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Data Sources/Supporting Evidence yet В A Fully 30.
 Learning opportunities and resources are provided to families of SWDs as a result of needs assessments and student data.
 Data are gathered from families via surveys, interviews, focus groups, suggestion box, etc. Learning opportunities and resources are identified and provided to families based on family surveys or interviews, school climate surveys, IEP goals and student data.
 Information and strategies are provided on topics such as helping with homework, test preparation, understanding LRE and inclusion, developing meaningful IEP goals and postsecondary school opportunities.
-Schedule of ongoing learning opportunities is provided to all families via newsletter, website, emails, etc. Family learning opportunities include content and activities that are translated for families whose first language is not English. > Parents are provided with resources as needed -Dial 211 -CARD -Vocational Rehab -ARC- respite -Adult day programs -APD -Transition programs Suggested Measures: List of resources/learning opportunities available to families, survey samples and results, samples of information in languages other than English.
-Note: Family members play an important role in facilitating their child's success in school when they are given complete and accurate information.
-It is important for families to understand ways to support their child's learning goals and objectives at home and in community settings.
-Comm ents:
+Schedule of ongoing learning opportunities is provided to all families via newsletter, website, emails, etc. Family learning opportunities include content and activities that are translated for families whose first language is not English.
+Y Parents participate in the yearly school climate survey Parent data is collected during IEP process Ongoing learning opportunities: Tiger Camp, Saturday School, Twilight are communicated to parents of SWDS via school reach, website, Remind, Canvas, and School Reach.
+Schedules of opportunities and events are provided on school website.
+ELL/ESOL Saturday camp.
+IEP and other documents of SWDs are translated to native language.
+Sugge sted Measures: List of resources/learning opportunities available to families, survey samples and re sults, sam ples of inf ormation in languag ges other than English.
+Family members play an important role in fa acilitating their child's success in school when they are gives at home and in community settings. en comple ete and ac curate info ormation.
+It is important for families to understand ways